nats-io/nats-architecture-and-design/adr/ADR-50.md

 ## Stream Configuration

-Streams get a new properties that enables this behavior
+Streams get new properties that enable this behavior

 ```go
 type StreamConfig struct {